Nataland/nataland.github.io/_posts/2018-07-30-BusinessLawChapter30-31.md

 		- historically found inappropriate
 	- Cannot bypass s.41.1 & 41.22
 		- now: it is an offence to try to bypass blocks to download
-	- ISP Duties to Notify
+	- ISP (internet service providers) Duties to Notify
-	- WIPO
+	- WIPO: World Intellectual Property Organization:
+		- standardization through international guidelines, treaties, conventions, and model laws.

 ### Trademarks
 - Distinctive mark used to distinguish products or service